Harsh223/SatExplorer/README.md

 SatExplorer is a Streamlit-based web application for exploring and analyzing the Satellite Catalog (SATCAT) dataset.
 It provides interactive visualizations, advanced filtering, and custom analysis tools for satellite data.

+**Live Demo:** The code is also hosted at [https://satexplorer.streamlit.app/](https://satexplorer.streamlit.app/) thanks to Streamlit Community Cloud.

 ## Features
 - Overview and statistics of the SATCAT dataset
 - Satellite type analysis